ChristerNilsson/FloatingBerger/help.md

 Tyresö Open 2024 (78 players, 8 rounds)

 The players are aligned horizontally and vertically.
-Sorted, the strongest player in the upper, left, corner.
+Elo sorted, the strongest player is in the upper, left, corner.
-The cells contains the round numbers.
+The cells contains the round numbers, 1 to 8.
 The main diagonal is not used, as a player can't meet himself.

 [Swiss](x_Schweizer_78.png)